2503501/CS30-MajorProject/proposal.md

 ## Needs To Have List

 - Main adventure or level select mode with at least 1 level
 - similar to how the main game plays out, have a wave of zombies proceed through the screen and have a win objective (if you defend your lawn), and define loses (zombies reach end of the lawn)
-- main menu
 - Have a main menu where you start the game with the press of a button
 - unique plants and Zombies
      - have at least multiple unique plants to unlock during the adventure mode that behave in different ways. have different zombies of varying health for each level.
 - background music and sound effects
     - incorporate background music for the main menu and levels, and proper sound effects for attacks and death sounds.
 - give the zombies and plants mulitple sprits so you can alternate between to make it look like they are moving